-CSE if defined as a form of child sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person into sexual activity:
+[Updated] CSE is defined as a form of child sexual abuse.
+It may include both physical and non-contact activities and often involves situations where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person into sexual activity:

-- In exchange for something the victim needs or wants - For the financial advantage or increased status of the perpetrator or facilitator - Through violence or threat of violence
+- In exchange for something the victim needs or wants. - For the financial advantage or increased status of the perpetrator or facilitator. - Through violence or threat of violence.